 - 1.1 The Treasury Management service is an important part of the overall financial management of the Council's affairs.
-At 31 March 2021 the Council had £94m of investments which need to be safeguarded, £141m of long term debt, which has been accrued over the years to help to fund the Council's capital investment programmes, and £10m of short term debt.
-The Council is also the lead authority responsible for the administration of the debt of the former Greater Manchester County Council on behalf of all ten Greater Manchester Metropolitan Authorities.
-As at 31 March 2021, this represented a further £21m of debt.
+At 31 March 2022 the Council had £144m of investments which need to be safeguarded and £140m of long term debt, which has been accrued over the years to help to fund the Council's capital investment programmes.
 The significant size of these amounts requires careful management to ensure that the Council meets its balanced budget requirement under the Local Government Finance Act 1992.
 Generating good value for money is therefore essential, in terms of both minimising the cost of borrowing and maximising the return on investments. - 1.2 Under the Local Government Act 2003, the Department for Communities and Local Government issued in March 2010 revised "Guidance on Local Government Investments".
 The 2003 Act requires an authority "to have regard" to this guidance.
 Part of this guidance is that "A local authority shall, before the start of each financial year, draw up an Annual Investment Strategy for the following financial year, which may vary at any time.
 The strategy and any variations are to be approved by the full Council and are to be made available to the public."
-This strategy is set out in Appendix 19A. - 1.3 A revised edition of the CIPFA Prudential Code and CIPFA Treasury Management Code of Practice was produced in November 2011.
+This strategy is set out in Appendix 18A. - 1.3 A revised edition of the CIPFA Prudential Code and CIPFA Treasury Management Code of Practice was produced in December 2021.
 The guidance arising from this Code has been incorporated within this report.
-In 2017, CIPFA published further updated versions of these Codes which have applied from the 2019/20 financial year, and require a Capital Strategy report to be produced in addition to the Treasury Management Strategy.
-The Capital Strategy is the Council's framework for the allocation and management of capital resources, taking into account the Council's Corporate Plan.
-It aims to provide a long term context in which capital decisions are made, the approach for governance for those decisions, and information on the Council's approach towards treasury management and other investments. - 1.4 The Treasury Management Strategy also sets out the estimated borrowing requirement for both Tameside MBC and the Greater Manchester Metropolitan Debt Administration Fund (GMMDAF), together with the strategy to be employed in managing the debt position. - 1.5 The Local Government Act 2003 is the major legislation governing borrowing and investments by local authorities.
-Under the Act a Local Authority may borrow money: - (a) For any purpose relevant to its functions under any enactment; or - (b) For the purposes of the prudent management of its financial affairs. - 1.6 The Council is only permitted to borrow to finance its capital investment programme, and cannot borrow to fund on-going day to day expenditure, which must be funded from day to day income sources such as council tax, business rate income, government grant or reserves.
+The Codes require a Capital Strategy report to be produced in addition to the Treasury Management Strategy.
+The Capital Strategy (Appendix 19) is the Council's framework for the allocation and management of capital resources, taking into account the Council's Corporate Plan.
+It aims to provide a long term context in which capital decisions are made, the approach for governance for those decisions, and information on the Council's approach towards treasury management and other investments. - 1.4 The Treasury Management Strategy also sets out the estimated borrowing requirement for the Council together with the strategy to be employed in managing the debt position. - 1.5 The Local Government Act 2003 is the major legislation governing borrowing and investments by local authorities.
+The capital financing section of the Act says a Local Authority may borrow money: - (a) For any purpose relevant to its functions under any enactment; or - (b) For the purposes of the prudent management of its financial affairs. - 1.6 The Council is only permitted to borrow to finance its capital investment programme, and cannot borrow to fund on-going day to day expenditure, which must be funded from day to day income sources such as council tax, business rate income, government grant or reserves.
 If an authority does borrow for capital investment purposes it has a duty to ensure that its borrowing is affordable, sustainable and prudent, and must set its own limits on how much it may borrow.
 The method of doing this is set out in the Prudential Code for Capital Finance in Local Authorities.